 The accredited provider of the QTS, The Huddersfield Horizon SCITT, can devise a payment plan for you to support you with the PGCE payment.

 Moor End Academy, is an Outstanding Secondary School in the Huddersfield area.
 As lead school for the School Direct programme, it has a very clear vision for its students:

 “Be the best - become the leaders of tomorrow!”

 We passionately believe that, as educators, we have the power and responsibility to inspire our students to be the best they can be - to enable our learners to pursue their dreams and become the leaders of tomorrow.

 Whilst this vision and clear ethos is directed towards the students, equally this is the vision for our trainee teachers.
 We will train you within our partnership schools so that you will be the best and become the leaders of tomorrow.

-We are the Outstanding school within the South pennine Academies Trust.
+We are the Outstanding school within the South Pennine Academies Trust.
 The Trust works across Kirklees, Calderdale and Oldham, having three Secondary schools, six Primary schools and two Pre-Schools.
-Two of the Primary schools are brand new Free schools, with Beaumont Primary Academy based in a multi million pound school and Brambles due to be in a brand new build by September 2019.
+Two of the Primary schools are brand new Free schools, with Beaumont Primary Academy based in a multi million pound school and Brambles due to be in a brand new build by September 2021.

 Training with disabilities and other needs

 As Lead School, Moor End Academy is committed to providing an environment that enables full curriculum and training access that values and includes all trainees regardless of their physical, sensory and emotional needs.
 We are committed to taking positive action in the spirit of the Equality Act 2010 with regard to disability and to developing a culture of inclusion, support and awareness within the Partnership.